-2.1 General scheme
+2.1 General Scheme

 We propose a mining scheme that consists of two steps.
 In the first, we generate thousands of attributes from a set of instance graphs; each attribute denotes whether a specific subgraph is contained within the graph.
-The method of relative indexing of vertices restricts the subgraphs to linear types, and provides an affordable number of attributes.
+The method of relative indexing of vertices restricts the subgraphs to linear types without branching, and provides an affordable number of attributes.
 Each graph can then be described as a tuple in a table with thousands of columns.
-The whole graph object property is also included as an attribute of the table.
+Other properties of a graph can be included as an attribute of the table.

 The second step is to find dependencies among attributes.
-There are many possible methods; we employ a decision tree to derive classification rules for some attributes.
+There are many possible methods; we can employ a decision tree to derive classification rules for some attributes.
 Alternatively, the subgraph patterns of a graph could be regarded as items in a basket and the association rules method could be applied.
 In this paper, we employ the cascade model to derive rule expressions.
 We chose this model because it is able to derive characteristic, and/or classification, rules in a single unified framework, with a pruning method that can suppress combinatorial explosion of lattice size, even with high item density.